 For everything you need to know about the AMT, check out: What Pre-IPO Employees Should Know About the Alternative Minimum Tax (AMT).

 Potential Drawbacks of Converting to Non-Qualified Stock Options

 While there may be valid reasons to make the move, it’s not the panacea that employers have made it out to be.
-First, if an employee is not planning on leaving any time soon, there is no reason to consider the move at all.
-Whether ISO or NSO, the leverage will be the same, you’re just giving up tax advantage for no purpose.
+First, if an employee is not planning to leave anytime soon, there is no reason to consider the move.
+Whether ISO or NSO, the leverage will be the same; you’re just giving up tax advantage for no purpose.
 If an employee has a 90-day or nine-year window to purchase after leaving, it doesn’t matter if they’re still with the company.

 Second, even if an employee is leaving soon, the cash up front may not be an issue.
 There are other options besides using your own cash.
 One option is using a non-recourse loan.
 In a non-recourse loan, a lender (usually not a bank) agrees to pay the cost to exercise (including the tax owed) and then takes a percentage of the upside value and a stated interest rate.
 Whether or not the idea makes sense depends largely on the performance of the stock.
 The loan is paid once the stock becomes tradable to the employee.
 The benefits are that the non-recourse loan option takes care of the cash out of pocket problem, and the risks are that the company becomes valueless (since the loan is non-recourse), as well as paying the tax.